 Many employers, including not-for-profits, qualify for the ERC.
+Eligible employers includes businesses, tax-exempt organizations, and certain self-employed individuals.
 Eligibility is determined on a quarter-by-quarter basis.
 To be eligible the employer has to show they either:

 For 2020 and 2021 Employers that received a Paycheck Protection Program (“PPP”) loan may still be able to claim the ERC. (the two benefits cannot be related to the same wages)

 For 2020 you can receive a credit equal to 50% of the first $10,000 of Qualified Wages paid per employee in the aggregate for all eligible quarters.
 The maximum ERC for all of 2020 is $5,000 per employee.

 For 2021, you can receive 70% of the first $10,000 of Qualified Wages paid per employee in each of the first 3 quarters in 2021.
 The maximum ERC for each quarter is $7,000 per employee.
 The maximum ERC for 2021 is $21,000 per employee.